An overview of Augustana College

 Faculty and students

-Augustana’s size and environment foster close contact between students and faculty, promoting good working relationships.
+Augustana’s size and environment foster close working relationships between students and faculty.
 Many faculty members are engaged in research, but their primary goal is teaching.
 All faculty members teach students at all levels, and more than 80% also serve as student advisors.

 Students also are involved in the operation of the college.
 They are represented at meetings of the Board of Trustees and on committees that carry on the academic and administrative work of the college.